rimsineman4/busyboxbymeefik_arm-arm64_magisk-port/README.md

 # BusyBox by Meefik, Magisk port by Anton2365

+## CHANGELOG:

+2017-11-18: Repo created.
+Includes static BusyBox v1.27.2

 ## DESCRIPTION:

 #### Hey guys! :)

 This is meefiks version of the most-common used unix binary, **BusyBox**.
+This version is supported on both ARM & ARM64 platform.

 After lots of tries of getting his apps, like e.g. *Linux Deploy*, to work with other busybox versions by other people/ports, I got the idea of porting his BusyBox binary into the Magisk repo, as this fixes most of the compatibility issues you're getting.

 **NOTE: As this is the binary only, the utilities won't be linked.** So, to run a utility from shell you have to write